- Bedrooms: 2

 In 1976 it became a maritime museum which eventually closed.
 Several years later new owners carefully restored the building leaving the original features in place.

 The property has been furnished in keeping with its quirky and unique character offering accommodation with full gas central heating Steps up to entrance lobby.
 Staircase to first floor.
 Separate WC.
 Living/ dining room with wood burner, will keep you cosy in the winter months.
 Wood provided for first fire.
-Small well equipped ‘L’ shaped kitchen with small fridge/freezer, and induction hob and oven/microwave/grill.
+Small well equipped ‘L’ shaped kitchen with small fridge/freezer, and induction hob.
+Sharp microwave oven with grill and convection oven.

 First floor landing; At the top of the staircase is a small box room ideal for storing luggage.
 Bedroom one with bunk beds.
 Bedroom two with a double bed and views across the Wash.
 Bathroom: bath with shower over, washbasin and WC, shaver point, Please note that the bathroom from the bunk room is accessed via the double bedroom.
 Staircase to Lookout Tower: with bar top and high stool seating gives a stunning 270 degree view out to the sea.
 This makes you feel like a Captain on the bridge.